eskadmase/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables -script that lists all local and environment variables and functions 6-create_local_variable - script that creates new local variables 7-create_global_variable - script that creates global variable
+5-local_variables -script that lists all local and environment variables and functions 6-create_local_variable - script that creates new local variables 7-create_global_variable - script that creates global variable 8-true_knowledge - script that prints the result of 128 with the value stored in TRUEKNOWLEDGE environment variable